douglaspasqualin/Bench-20-STM/README.md

 $ ./run.sh NUMBER_EXECUTIONS
 ```

-* PS: This script is configured to run using 32, 64 and 96 threads.
+* Note: This script is configured to run using 32, 64 and 96 threads.

 The result of the execution will be save in the file _online_mapping.txt_